dariusuknuis/EQ-ASCII-to-Blender/README.md

 1) Export is now built into the add-on.
 Just hit the "Export Selected Models" button and it will open a file explorer window to select a location to export.
 2) It will then open a dialog with possible models to export.
 It will show every empty object blender file as a model to export.
 Select models and hit OK.

+World Tools
+If your input mesh has per-corner vertex colors, you should convert them to per-vertex colors.
+Should load a dummy DMSPRITEDEF with Import, or copy the custom properties of another DMSPRITEDEF mesh so it copies the properties to the output region meshes.
+Recommend FPSCALE of 5.

+Special "zone" volumes, like PVP, water, etc... need to follow these naming conventions:

+            Starts with:"DR" = Regular (Dry?)
+                        "WT" = Water
+                        "LA" = Lava
+                        "SL" = "Slime" (Greener water with closer fog plane) "VW" = "Velious" Water (Causes damage like Lava) "W2" = Water "Version 2" (Grey fog and farther plane than regular water) "W3" = Water "Version 3" (No fog and much farther clip plane than regular water)

+            3rd character: "N" = Non-PvP zone (Not required) "P" = PvP zone

+            4th & 5th characters = "TP" =  zoneline or in-zone teleport

+            "S" between "_" = Slippery (Example: DRN__00134000000000000000000000_S_000000000000)

+These types can mostly be combined.
+You can name the special zone volume with the above rules or put it in the "USERDATA" custom string property.
+The name of the special zone volumes always have to end with "_ZONE".
+Try to make them primitive shapes as much as possible.
+The logic for the teleport/zoneline volumes can be seen here: https://github.com/brainiac/MQ2Nav/blob/new-renderer/dependencies/zone-utilities/eqglib/eqg_terrain.cpp#L133

+Once you have your input mesh and special volumes prepared:
+1) Select the input mesh
+2) Open the N-menu and go to the Tools tab.
+3) Click "Generate Outdoor World.
+Wait a few minutes possibly.
+4) Click "Generate Radial Visibility.
+5) Follow rules for export from the Export section.